 (1) The conservation landscape and its environmental infrastructure in north-eastern Namibia has been shaped by the impact of administrative measures and the gradual decoupling of humans and wildlife in a vast wetland.
-The way towards today's conservation landscape was marked and marred by the enforced reordering of human-environment relations.
+The path towards today’s conservation landscape was marked and marred by the enforced reordering of human-environment relations.
 In Kenya, colonial and postcolonial governmental projects of conservation and development transformed forest landscapes, and still continue shaping their ecologies, the lives of their inhabitants and forest-people relations.

-(3) The travelling idea of conservation (and CBNRM in particular) is detached from the lives of conservancy members who are confronted with the repercussions of conservation, such as human wildlife conflicts or past displacements.
-For most conservancy members conservation is by far not as relevant as other livelihood strategies, which raises the question to what extent community-based conservation, as practiced today, is a viable future option for conservancy members.
+(3) The travelling idea of conservation (and CBNRM in particular) is often detached from the lives of conservancy members who are confronted with the repercussions of conservation, such as human wildlife conflicts or past displacements.
+For most conservancy members conservation is by far not as relevant as other livelihood strategies, which raises the question to what extent community-based conservation, as practiced today, is a viable future option for many smallholders in the conservancies.

-(4) Communities that were displaced in the designation and making of a conservation landscape in the Zambezi region complain about, protest against and legally contest their estrangement from their former homes that now have become protected areas.
-They are often relegated to supply cheap manual labour or engage in ‘cultural’ events to well-paying tourists who visit their former homeland, a homeland that is now inhabited by large herds of wildlife and where little or nothing reminds visitors of earlier inhabitants.
+(5) Communities that were displaced in the designation and making of a conservation landscape in the Zambezi Region complain about, protest against and legally contest their estrangement from their former homes that now have become protected areas.
+They are often relegated to supply cheap manual labour or engage in ‘cultural’ events to well-paying tourists who visit their former ancestral land, a region that is now inhabited by large herds of wildlife and where little or nothing reminds visitors of earlier inhabitants.
 In Baringo, former forest dwellers are claiming justice for historical evictions from forest areas by colonial and post-independence governments for conservation and exploitation purposes.
 We argue that conservation of biodiversity can only be successful if issues of past and present environmental injustices are addressed comprehensively.

 Bollig, M. (forthcoming).
 Future Conservation in Africa: Conserving what, and for whom, and how to do it?
 In: Greiner, C., van Wolputte S., & M. Bollig (eds) Future Africa.
 ECAS 9.
 Leiden.
 Brill.